A note on the multicolor size-Ramsey numbers of connected graphs: Conclusion and open problems

+Theorem \ref{thm2} combined with \eqref{eq:del} implies that for all non-star trees $T$, we have $\Omega(r^2\beta(T))=\widehat{R}_r(T)=O_r(\beta(T))$.
+It would be interesting to determine a more explicit upper bound on $\widehat{R}_r(T)$.
+As mentioned in the introduction, Dellamonica's upper bound on the 2-color size-Ramsey numbers of trees is actually a consequence of a stronger result which just as easily gives an upper bound on the $r$-color size-Ramsey number of trees.
+What he proves is that for all $(n_1, n_2, \Delta_1, \Delta_2)$-trees $T$ and $0<\gamma\leq 1$, there exists a graph $G$ with at most $O_\gamma(\beta(T))$ edges such that every subgraph $G'\subseteq G$ with $e(G')\geq \gamma e(G)$ contains a copy of $T$.
+So if one applies this result with $\gamma=\frac{1}{r}$, the upper bound follows.
+While it may be possible to go through Dellamonica's paper and determine an explicit constant depending on $\gamma$ (and thus on $r$), it does not seem like a trivial matter to do so.

-\begin{problem} Let $\cT$ be an infinite family of trees. \begin{enumerate} \item Is it true that for all $r\geq 2$ and $T\in \cT$ we have $\hat{R}_r(T)=O(r^2(\log r) \beta(T))$?
+\begin{problem} ~ \begin{enumerate} \item Is it true that for all $r\geq 2$ and all trees $T$, we have $\widehat{R}_r(T)=O(r^2(\log r) \beta(T))$?
 If so, this would match the best known upper bound for paths and bounded degree trees.

-\item Is it true that for all $r\geq 2$ and $T\in \cT$ we have $\hat{R}_r(T)=O(r^2 \beta(T))$?
-If so, this would match the lower bound for all non-stars and match the upper bound for $\alpha$-full trees. \end{enumerate} \end{problem}
+\item Is it true that for all $r\geq 2$ and all trees $T$ we have $\widehat{R}_r(T)=O(r^2 \beta(T))$?
+If so, this would match the lower bound for all non-star trees and match the upper bound for $\alpha$-full trees. \end{enumerate} \end{problem}